-As a Licensed Clinical Social Worker (LCSW) and a Certified Clinical Trauma Professional (CCTP) for Coquille Valley Hospital, she is involved in assessing, diagnosing and treating individuals suffering from emotional, mental and life issues.
-Malissa specializes in trauma and PTSD recovery, as well as healthy relationships and anxiety issues.
+As a Licensed Clinical Social Worker (LCSW) and a Certified Clinical Trauma Professional (CCTP) for Coquille Valley Hospital, Malissa Trojan is involved in assessing, diagnosing and treating individuals suffering from emotional, mental and life issues.
+She specializes in trauma and PTSD recovery, as well as healthy relationships and anxiety issues.

 Compassionate and goal-oriented, Malissa believes that those who may be struggling can benefit greatly from positive support and education.
 By setting goals, she says, people discover where they are headed and how they can push on when they find themselves on a difficult path.
 Malissa works with those she helps to set realistic goals, so that they can become the best version of themselves.